ebikatsudon/VTubeStudio/Multiplayer.md

 ## Something broke!
 What do I do?

+Please remember that this feature is very new.
+There may be some bugs in the initial version.

 Please report any bugs in the VTube Studio Discord: https://discord.gg/VTubeStudio  :heart:

 ## Why do I sometimes get disconnected from a collab?